Marc1776/reading-notes-codefellows/Code301React.md

 ## Things I want to know more about:

-On the surface the concept makes sense and I can see why componenets will be useful.
+On the surface the concept makes sense and I can see why components will be useful.
 I do however wonder about future use and I'm having some trouble thinking of how I would have applied it to previous projects or work.